 |

-Here's our opinion ...
+Here's my opinion ...

-schools but do sympathize with schools trying to get
+with schools trying to get parents to properly

-parents to properly treat children that have head
+treat children that have head lice.

-(2) According to
+(2) According to scientific

-scientific studies from 1999-2002, some head
+studies from 1999-2002, some head lice

-lice populations in the US show resistance to
+populations in the US show resistance to

 permethrin (see What is